cinaaaa/pleex/CONTRIBUTING.md

 * Create your own real world example project.
 * Write about other people's projects based on this project.
 Show how it's used in daily life.
 Take screenshots and make videos!

+# New developer
+see how to contribure: https://pleex.gitbook.io/docs/contributing/how-to-contribute